Lightning-AI/litdata/README.md

     pass
 ```

-## Stateful Streaming DataLoader
+## Continue Training From Previous Dataset State

-Lightning Data provides a stateful `StreamingDataLoader`.
-This simplifies resuming training over large datasets.
+Lightning Data provides a stateful `Streaming DataLoader`.
+This means you can `pause` and `resume` your training later on.

-Note: The `StreamingDataLoader` is used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.
-The statefulness still works when using a mixture of datasets with the `CombinedStreamingDataset`.
+Info: The `Streaming DataLoader` was used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.
+Restarting from an older checkpoint was critical to get to pretrain the full model due several failures (network, CUDA Errors, etc..).

 ```python
 import os